Marvin Lutnesky

 About

-Marv Lutnesky is Dean of the College of Arts and Sciences, and Professor of Biology at Norwich University.
+Marv Lutnesky is Dean of the College of Arts and Sciences and Professor of Biology at Norwich University.
 He is an accomplished academic leader with over 20 years of experience in academic leadership.

-A dedicated educator, Dr. Lutnesky has a robust teaching portfolio spanning undergraduate and graduate levels, employing a hands-on, research-oriented approach to teaching and mentoring students on both theoretical and empirical topics.
+A dedicated educator, Lutnesky has a robust teaching portfolio spanning undergraduate and graduate levels, employing a hands-on, research-oriented approach to teaching and mentoring students on both theoretical and empirical topics.
 At ENMU, students recognized him with an Outstanding Advisor of the Year award.
 He is a recognized scholar in behavioral ecology, specializing in animal sampling, territorial movements, and sexual plasticity in animals.
-His Ph.D. from the University of Hawaii and numerous publications attest to his research expertise, which has garnered accolades such as ENMU’s Presidential Award for Excellence in Research.
-He is also passionate about broadening access to research experiences and secured over $1M in federal funding to support these experiences.
+His doctorate from the University of Hawaii and numerous publications attest to his research expertise, which has garnered accolades, including ENMU’s Presidential Award for Excellence in Research.
+He is also passionate about broadening access to research experiences and has secured more than $1 million in federal funding to support these experiences.

 Education